justeattakeaway/pie/.changeset/clever-houses-beam.md

 "@justeattakeaway/pie-webc-core": minor
 ---

-[Added] - new LabelledComponent test component for adding labels to visual tests
+[Added] - new WebComponentTestWrapper test component for adding labels to visual tests